Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 1. Mix up your post formats

-Our first tip for extending your organic reach on Facebook is to test out a wide variety of different post types.
+Our first tip for extending your organic reach on Facebook is to test out a wide variety of post types.

 If you mostly post images and your reach has been falling off lately, try creating a few videos and see how they perform.
 If your videos aren’t getting the same reach they used to, try making link posts that highlight content your audience will love.